 Tip: Visit as many U.S. national parks as you can.
 You won’t believe how diverse they are until you see them for yourself.

-The setting sun at Yellowstone National Park in Wyoming
+The setting sun over Grand Prismatic Spring at Yellowstone National Park in Wyoming